 According to the latest statistics from the National Alliance on Mental Illness, 43.8 million Americans, or 18.5% of the national population, experience mental illness every year.
 Mental illness is a broad term defined by the Mayo Clinic as any disorder that affects one’s mood, thinking, or behavior.
-When mental illness influences family life, work, education, and other aspects day-to-day life, the condition is known as a psychiatric disability.
+When mental illness influences family life, work, education, and other aspects of day-to-day life, the condition is known as a psychiatric disability.

 43.8 million Americans, or 18.5% of the national population, experience mental illness every year.